2002 North Carolina Senate election: District 11

 The new 11th district overlaps with much of the former 10th district.
 Incumbent Democrat A. B. Swindell, who has represented the 10th district since 2001, was re-elected here.

 District 12

-The new 12th district includes the homes of incumbent Democrats Allen Wellons, who has represented the 11th district since 1997, and Oscar Harris, who has represented the 15th district since 1999.
-Wellons ran for re-election here but was defeated by Republican Fred Smith.
+The new 12th district includes the homes of incumbent Democrat Allen Wellons, who has represented the 11th district since 1997.
+Wellons lost re-election here to Republican Fred Smith.